This post may contain affiliate links, which are always marked with *. Please read my disclosure for more information.

 Notes

-- For a good sear, make sure the pan is hot enough.
+- For a good sear, make sure you start with a hot pan.
 It should start sizzling immediately after the steak is placed in the pan!
+Then, keep an eye on it and lower the heat when you've achieved the perfect sear, so it doesn't burn instead.

 Nutrition